grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/alert-queries.md

 ## Introduction

-For backend data source plugins that have alerting [enabled](../../tutorials/build-a-data-source-backend-plugin.md#enable-grafana-alerting), it should be possible to define alerts based on the data source queries.
-Before an alert can be saved, the conditions for an alert definition is evalauted by the alert engine to ensure that the response from the data source is shaped correctly.
-You can use the `alertRulePage` fixture to verify that alert rules can be created from the output of a query returned by the data source.
+Backend data source plugins that have alerting [enabled](../../tutorials/build-a-data-source-backend-plugin.md#enable-grafana-alerting) can define alerts based on the data source queries.
+Before you can save an alert, the conditions for an alert definition are evalauted by the alert engine to ensure that the response from the data source is shaped correctly.
+If it is shaped correctly, then you can use the `alertRulePage` fixture to verify that alert rules can be created from the output of a query returned by the data source.

 ### Evaluating a new alert rule